kfonsell/blue-beanie/README.md

 ## Levels Objectives
 1. Collect 3 keys, avoid the bats and open the door to proceed to next level.
-2. Collect 4 keys, avoid the bats and lava pool and open the door to proceed to next level [Under development]
+2. Collect 4 keys, avoid the bats and lava pool and open the door to proceed to next level.
+3. Collect 3 keys, avoid the two bats and walking monsters then open the door to proceed to next level [Under Development]

 # Assets Authors